-In the past, I would freak out over a sale and would buy way more things than I needed, just because they were on sale.
+In the past, I would freak out over a sale when it comes to trendy sweaters and would buy way more things than I needed, just because they were on sale.
 I would shop at affordable clothing stores or those online, be sure to shop about for discount codes on ReviewingThis!
 Try your best to get away from needing to buy more clothes than you need to, just because.
 This resulted in me having way too many things that I never wore, and I never really liked to begin with.
 It left me feeling gross, wasteful, and disappointed in myself.
 Over the years I’ve learned how less really is more when it comes to “things”.
 I find that when I have less “things” my stress levels go down, the house is cleaner, and as a result, I am a happier person.

 That said, there are times where I can’t justify spending over $100 on a shirt or over $300 on a pair of shoes or a bag.
 It’s not always practical.
 I don’t want to contribute or turn a blind eye to “fast fashion” waste, so when I do choose to shop at affordable places, it’s with intention.
 Long gone are the days when I would fill up the fast fashion cart just to get the free shipping or whatever the “deal” of the day is.
 Now, if I need one thing (ie: a vegan leather clutch for an event), I just get that one thing.
 Often times these “budget” shops are the perfect place to find vegan accessories at a price that you can stomach.